Anchor text is the clickable text in a hyperlink. It serves to provide users with additional information about what they can find on a linked website.

 The second one looked into the influence of surrounding link text on the search results.
 Their findings?
 There is effectively no correlation with the search results position for any type of keyword in the surrounding link text.

 The other point (and Ahrefs mentions it too) is that it is virtually impossible to have a page that you want to rank only for one particular keyword.
 Any compelling content naturally ranks for many keywords as it explores the topic profoundly and from various viewpoints.

 So, which keyword should you optimize the anchor text for?

-If you are building links, it’s good to know all the available anchor text types, and the guidelines related to them.
+If you are building links, it’s good to know all the available anchor text types and their guidelines.
 As with many aspects of the internet, search engines promote relevant and descriptive anchor text that adds value to the user experience, regardless of which type you go with.

 Links exist to point to relevant, external resources, and anchor text helps to identify them.
-As users, we don’t want to see spammy links that unnecessarily draw our attention.
+But, as users, we don’t want to see spammy links that unnecessarily draw our attention.